 Google built an entire ecosystem for the old search paradigm.
 Search Console tells you when you appear.
 Google Analytics tells you what happens after the click.
 Google Ads lets you pay for placement.
 Together, these three layers gave every business, from a solo freelancer to a Fortune 500, a way to measure, understand, and grow their search visibility.

 The AI recommendation layer has nothing equivalent.
-There is no console that tells you "ChatGPT mentioned your product 47 times last week."
+There is no console that tells you "GPT, Gemini, Claude, Grok, and Perplexity mentioned your product 47 times last week."
 There is no analytics dashboard showing which AI conversations led to a sale.
 There is no marketplace to bid for placement in an AI answer.
-The infrastructure simply does not exist.
+Five major engines are recommending products and services right now.
+The infrastructure for measuring any of it simply does not exist.

 We surveyed the landscape.
 The closest category is Generative Engine Optimization (GEO) tools.
 We found roughly 24 of them.
 Every single one targets enterprise marketing teams with five-figure annual contracts.
-If you are a Gumroad seller, an Etsy digital creator, a Notion template maker, or any independent builder, there is no tool for you.
+If you are an indie SaaS founder, a marketing agency, a consultant, a D2C brand operator, a newsletter creator, or any independent builder, there is no tool for you.
 You are flying blind in the fastest-growing discovery channel on the internet.

 We have seen this exact moment before.
 In 2004, Google was already dominant, but the SEO tooling market barely existed.
 Then Moz launched in 2004 and Ahrefs followed later.
 They started with simple tools: check your rankings, see your backlinks, get a domain score.
 Those simple tools became the foundation of a multi-billion dollar industry.
 Today, the SEO software market generates over $1.6 billion in annual revenue.